-It was around 2004 when I using Linux Mandrake 9, and still dual booting with Windows XP that Ubuntu appeared on the Linux scene.
+It was around 2004 when I was using Linux Mandrake 9, and still dual booting with Windows XP that Ubuntu appeared on the Linux scene.
 Apart from Linux Mandrake, most of my experiences with other Linux distributions up to this point had not been good.

-Usually at some point like so many other distros I expected it to stall, but to my surprise everything installed without a hitch and after a reboot I was at the Ubuntu login screen.
+Usually at some point like so many other distributions I expected it to stall, but to my surprise the install went without a hitch and after a reboot I was at the Ubuntu login screen.

-After using Ubuntu for the first time, it felt completely different to all the other distributions I had tried.
+After using Ubuntu for the first time, it felt completely different to all the other distributions I had tried in the past.
 It was simple, less bloated and there seemed to be more focus on making it easier for people to use Linux.

-Later on we got the Nouveau driver and an easy way to install the drivers for your NVidia card and many other improvements.
+Later on we got the Nouveau driver, and an easy way to install the drivers for your NVidia card and many other improvements.